-Applicants currently in school should send the most recently available versions of their transcripts, even if your in-progress courses agve not been completed.
+Applicants currently in school should send the most recently available versions of their transcripts, even if your in-progress courses have not been completed.

-Scan and Upload your transcript from this institution.
+Scan and upload your transcript from this institution (unofficial or official).
 Accepted File Types: .txt, .pdf, .rtf, .doc, .wpd, .xls, .docx

 CertiFile (Certified Credentials Attachment Service) Collegenet uses an electronic validation service of international transcripts for an additional fee provided by Educational Perspectives (EP) and Digitary Inc. [CHESICC or CertiFile®].

 Applicants are not required to use these services to submit official transcripts.